 He is considered one of the greatest emperors of the Song Dynasty, having implemented significant reforms that helped strengthen the central government and improve the lives of his subjects.

 It is unclear how wealthy he was, but he would have had access to taxes collected, tributes from neighboring states, and huge natural resources.

 He introduced a series of political and economic reforms aimed at consolidating his power and improving the lives of his subjects.

-He reformed the tax system, reducing the tax burden on the peasants and increasing taxes on the wealthy.
+The emperor also reformed the tax system, reducing the tax burden on the peasants and increased taxes on the wealthy.

 He also implemented policies to reduce corruption and improve the efficiency of the government bureaucracy.